- 10+ Guests Price as advertised*

 Lunch | Social Hour | Dinner

 This morning you will explore the famous Ring of Kerry, along the most beautiful parts of the Iveragh Peninsula.
 Today's ride will lead you to one of the largest islands off the southwest coast of Kerry, Valentia Island, home of the first transatlantic communications link.
 You’ll stop in the fishing village of Cahersiveen for a relaxing lunch of your choice, whether it's pub-style or at a cozy café.
 Opt to shuttle back to the hotel from here, or continue your ride.
 Today’s longer option takes you through the Glencar Valley, a popular forested birding site, and over Ballaghisheen Pass.
 At day’s end, you'll retire to your stately country hotel and enjoy a pre-dinner stroll through the grounds or a pint in the cozy lounge.
-This evening, you’ll savor fresh fish or other local specialties at the restaurant of your choice.
+This evening, you’ll savor local specialties at our hotel's sumptuous restaurant.

 Caragh Lake to Cahersiveen to Ballaghisheen Pass Loop